-This point serves as the OPU4 to ODU0 Path Demarcation point.
-This is the location where this OPU4 signal (and its path) ends.
+This point serves as the OPU4 to the ODU0 Path Demarcation point.
+This point is the location where this OPU4 signal (and its Path) ends.

 This circuitry will then de-map out the ODU0 signal (of interest) along with as many as 79 other such ODU0 signals, from this OPU4 signal.

 Next, the ODU0 Terminator block will then terminate this ODU0 signal, extract out the OPU0 signal.

 Afterward, it will transmit this data towards the OPU0 De-Mapper block.

 The OPU0 De-Mapper block will then de-map out the 1000BASE-X (1GbE) client signal from its incoming OPU0 signal.

 Once the OPU0 De-Mapper block de-maps the 1000BASE-X signal from the OPU0 signal, then this point serves as the Non-OTN Client Path Demarcation point.

 In other words, this is the point at which this particular OPU0 signal (and its Path) ends.

 How the PTE Operates in the Optical Transport Network